NHSCS-ORG/Post-Install-Config/README.md

 * Configure pam.d to allow ADDS users to create home directories.
 * Add a service to run scripts to confirm the configuration of pam.d, realmd, systemd, and ADDS at boottime (to prevent an update from breaking ADDS).

-#### Customisation
+#### Customization
 * Configure local apt-cache location.
 * Configure GDM3 to disable auto login.
 * Configure GDM3 to request a username for login.
 * Configure GDM3 login branding.
 * Automatically define hostname based on time/random var.
-* Generate and Pull a password from a webserver so that root isn't accessable.
+* Generate and Pull a password from a webserver so that root isn't accessible.

 ### Steps Breakdown
 This is a breakdown of how the config should apply, please note that the scripts are coded for an existing environment and may fail if they are run without modification.
 Please heed the warning at the top of this page.

 #### At Install Time
 *Note: postinit.service, and postinit.sh must be included in your installer image for any of this to work.
-I'd recomend [Cubic](https://launchpad.net/cubic) to modify the stock ubuntu installer.
+I'd recommend [Cubic](https://launchpad.net/cubic) to modify the stock ubuntu installer.
 You must follow or modify the path provided by postinit.service.*
 #### Installer
 At install time no configuration will occur, but postinit.sh will run.
 The first part of postinit.sh checks to determine if the script is running in an installer or not, and will not continue in an installer, but will exit cleanly.
-If you get an error durring install check and make sure that postinit.service is activated, and that the files have correct unix syntax.
+If you get an error during install check and make sure that postinit.service is activated, and that the files have correct unix syntax.
 * Use cat to verify: ``` cat --vet ./<filepath.sh>```
 ---
 #### Firstboot after Install
 MaaS installs are automatically configured with a live user, so we don't need to worry about logging in, yet.
 Systemd starts our service before the Xserver, so depending on the speed of your system you may not see the desktop before a reboot is triggered.
 This is normal.
 Here are the steps that postinit.sh completes:
-* Contacts Github without certificate verification and pulls [postinstall.sh](https://github.com/NHSCS-ORG/Post-Install-Config/blob/master/HW/postinstall.sh)
+* Contacts GitHub without certificate verification and pulls [postinstall.sh](https://github.com/NHSCS-ORG/Post-Install-Config/blob/master/HW/postinstall.sh)
-* Contacts Github without certificate verification and pulls [hw.service](https://github.com/NHSCS-ORG/Post-Install-Config/blob/master/HW/hw.service)
+* Contacts GitHub without certificate verification and pulls [hw.service](https://github.com/NHSCS-ORG/Post-Install-Config/blob/master/HW/hw.service)
 * Enables hw.service so on next boot configuration continues.
 * Log to the system that postinit.sh has completed
 * Writes  ```pinit.check``` with a 1 so that when postinstall.sh runs it can determine the system's current deployment status.